Pryluky: Interwar Ukraine

-Girded with a high rampart surmounted by guns, the city of Pryluky looked quite formidably at the time.
-However, in the second half of the 18th century, the border was moved far to the south for political and military reasons and the necessity for fortified cities like Pryluky disappeared.
-Olexandr Yakubovych was the last colonel of Pryluky.
-In 1781, the Cossack regime was abolished in Ukraine and Pryluky became an uyezd of the Malorossiya Governorate, and from 1802 the Poltava Governorate.
-Since 1932 it has been a city within the Chernihiv Oblast.
-During World War II, Pryluky was occupied by the German Army from 18 September 1941 to 18 September 1943.
+After the 1930s, significant economic development started in the city, and it became a centre of light and food industry, housed a furniture factory, a machine building plant, a foundry and several oil wells.
+Several technical, medical and pedagocial schools, as well as a number of scientific establishments and a museum operated here.

+Since 1932 Pryluky has been a city within the Chernihiv Oblast.

+World War II

+During World War II, the city was occupied by the German Army from 18 September 1941 to 18 September 1943.
 During the occupation, Jews were recruited for forced labor.
 On 18 October 1941 a murder operation that had several Jewish victims was carried out.
 A ghetto was established at the beginning of 1942.
 From January 1942 groups of 30-40 young healthy men were systematically taken from the ghetto and executed at an unknown location.
 Most of the Jews of Pryluky were killed in a mass murder operation in May 1942.
 Another mass murder was carried out by Germans in Pryluky on 10 September 1942.
 Jews from Polova, Ladan, and Linovitsa of Pryluky County and from Kharitonovka, Podol, Radkovka and Malaya Devitsa of other counties of the Chernigov District were murdered in Pryluky.

+Independent Ukraine

 Pryluky is on the list of Ukraine's oldest cities, and in 1995 it was entered in the register of Ukrainian historical cities.
 Under the auspices of the “Innovations in Cultural Development of the Regions” program, the Pryluky local government is taking measures to restore old folk art traditions as well as seeking historical and architectural records of the city.
 City inhabitants hope that with time, Pryluky will become a part of the Golden Ring of the Chernihiv Region tour.

 Until 18 July 2020, Pryluky was designated as a city of oblast significance and did not belong to Pryluky Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to four, the city was merged into Pryluky Raion.

 Russian invasion of Ukraine

 On 28 February 2022, during the opening days of the Russian invasion of Ukraine, a Russian Army tank company was defeated by Ukrainian forces.
 On 7 March, near Pryluky, the Armed Forces of Ukraine destroyed a convoy of Russian military fuel trucks.

 On 13 June 2022, at 13:15, rocket attacks by Russian forces were recorded in Pryluky.
 Russian missiles struck a facility located near Pryluky.
 Ammunition detonated.
 The fire was localized the same day.

+On 7 April 2026, another targeted rocket attack by Russian forces caused the fire in the Pryluky townhall.

 Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census: